AgentTorch/AgentTorch/docs/README.md

 * Below is an example pseudocode to use the runner for executing the simulation logic described in `models/my_new_model/trainer.py`.
 An implemented runner for NCA is given in [models/nca/simulator.py](../models/nca/simulator.py).

 ```
+## This is pseudocode for defining a runner

 from my_new_model.simulator import my_config
 from AgentTorch import Runner
 import torch